Strippergate (Canada): Background

 Since 1998, Canada has issued work permits to immigrant-strippers, issuing 660 in 2001.
-Public awareness of the government's immigration program in was low until the events of 2004 brought them into the media's spotlight.
+Public awareness of the government's immigration program was low until the events of 2004 brought them into the media's spotlight.

 Strippergate

 In November 2004, controversy began to surround immigration minister Judy Sgro as questions arose surrounding her activities during the 2004 Canadian federal election.
 Several members of her ministerial staff had filed expense claims to travel to and work in her riding throughout the campaign ending on election day.
 More serious claims were also raised when Opposition Conservative MPs claimed she had given a special immigration permit to Alina Balaican, a 25-year-old Romania exotic dancer who worked as a campaign volunteer.
 New Democratic Party member of parliament Pat Martin also accused Sgro's aides of making threats to deny ministerial permits to his constituents if he criticized her on the stripper controversy.
 The press dubbed the issue Strippergate.

 In December 2004, Sgro defended the actions of her department, stating that they had spent years trying to end the program allowing strippers to gain work permits in Canada, but were prevented by Employment and Social Development Canada.
-Sgro was criticised further when it emerged that her acting chief of staff Ihor Wons had met with strip club owner and Liberal party donor Terry Koumoudouros at his House of Lancaster strip club to discuss Koumoudouros' struggles supporting eighteen stripers emigrate to Canada from the Dominican Republic.
+Sgro was criticised further when it emerged that her acting chief of staff Ihor Wons had met with strip club owner and Liberal party donor Terry Koumoudouros and Peter Psihogios of Airport Strip Club at the House of Lancaster strip club to discuss Koumoudouros' struggles supporting eighteen stripers emigrate to Canada from the Dominican Republic.

 On January 14, 2005, Sgro resigned from cabinet after further allegations that she had offered to intervene in the immigration hearing of Harjit Singh, a Brampton pizzeria owner, in exchange for free pizza for her campaign staff.
 Sgro stating that her motivations to resign were to focus on defending the accusations against her.
 The following day, the Toronto Star revealed that Singh had previously committed credit card fraud.
 On January 31, 2005, Sgro filed a lawsuit against Singh for $750,000 in damages.
-He counter-sued for $1.25 million but later withdrew his claim and appologized, prompting Sgro to also drop her litigation.
+He counter-sued for $1.25 million but later withdrew his claim and apologized, prompting Sgro to also drop her litigation.
 Singh was deported to India on February 2, 2005.
 His allegations against that Sgro promised him asylum in return for free pizza were described as "wild and unsubstantiated" in Valerie Knowles 2007 book Strangers at Our Gates: Canadian Immigration and Immigration Policy, 1504-1990.